With Treatment

 Services provided:

-Human Resources Inc Outpatient Methadone Program is a residential treatment facility in Richmond, Virginia that is situated in the 23220 zip code.
-Human Resources Inc Outpatient Methadone Program offers hepatitis education, counseling and support, family counseling and substance use education.
-It provides outpatient rehabilitation, outpatient detoxification and outpatient methadone/buprenorphine or naltrexone treatment.
+Human Resources Inc Outpatient Methadone Program is an inpatient treatment facility in Richmond, VA that is located in the 23220 zip code.
+Human Resources Inc Outpatient Methadone Program provides counseling for individuals, group counseling and hepatitis education, counseling and support.
+It includes outpatient detox, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 15 West Cary Street, Richmond, VA 23220 in Richmond City County